 Talking to friends should give you the chance to gather support you need, either on the day itself or in the days that follow.
 Simple things can make a big difference, someone to take away your dogs toys, food bowls or other possessions, or perhaps a close friend friend will offer to cook you a meal and keep you company after your dog’s departure.

 Talking to friends should be mostly about your needs.
 Ask for support that you know will be helpful, accept any offers that feel right but don’t be afraid to say no if what’s offered isn’t what you want.

 As you recognise that the time is coming when the kind thing to do is to offer your friend a gentle end, your thoughts will start to turn to the actual euthanasia process.
 If you have any questions about what happens do talk to your vet.
 You’ll find what they have to say will be reassuring.
 In almost every case euthanasia is gentle, peaceful and dignified.
 There is a very good reason why people use the term ‘put to sleep’, it’s not just a comfortable euphemism.

-There may be a consent form to sign, get this done ahead of time if you can, and confirm fees and arrangements for payment.
+There may be a consent form to sign.
+Get this done ahead of time if you can, and confirm fees and arrangements for payment.
 You’ll also need to clarify what happens afterwards.
-Many vets work with vet crematoriums or cemeteries, alternatively you may prefer to arrange burial for your dog in your garden.
+Many vets work with vet crematoriums or cemeteries.
+Alternatively, you may prefer to arrange burial for your dog in your garden.

 Organising the practical things ahead of time will free you up to focus on saying goodbye to your faithful friend.
 If your dog is still enjoying walks, revisit his favourite places.
 If he simply takes comfort in your presence just still and be with him.
 This is the time when he can sit on the sofa, enjoy favourite treats.
 It’s your final opportunity to store up good memories.
-Yes you will miss him, but over time you will look back on the good memories and be so very happy that you had the chance to love him and do the very best for him.
+Yes you will miss him, but over time you will look back on the good memories.
+So, be very happy that you had the chance to love him and do the very best for him.